Employee Referral Program: Everything You Need to Know

 To consistently bring in talent, encourage the use of the program and keep people engaged in helping the company move forward.
-Request referrals from new employees right away and implement as a step in the company's onboarding process.
+Request referrals from new employees right away and implement it as a step in the company's onboarding process.

 Keep relevant people or consistent referrers aware and updated on the needs and the status of potential leads by creating notifications.
 Explain job requirements by providing a job description when sending emails for referrals.
 It can also be a good idea to highlight what the company is not looking for.

 Money is a popular incentive, but selling an experience (e.g. trips, vouchers, or motorbikes) can better market the company's employee referral program.
 Other forms of recognition include:

 - Paid time off

 The company has to make sure that employee efforts are appreciated.
 So, a thank you from the hiring or interviewing department or team, either via email or in person, is also a nice way to recognize an employee.
 Any acknowledgement, ranging from an award to public praise from the CEO, can be meaningful.